ullasvernekar/ullasvernekar/README.md

 ## 👨‍💻 About Me
 💻 Passionate about backend development and problem-solving.

-♟️ I love playing chess in my free time.
+I'm a Java & Spring Developer with a knack for crafting clean, efficient backend solutions that make complex workflows seamless.
+Building data-driven applications, focusing on Spring Boot, JPA and Hibernate to create powerful APIs and intuitive data management systems.

 🌱 Currently learning Node.js and building full-stack apps with MongoDB.

 ## 🚀 What I’m Working On
 Exploring backend development and creating APIs.
 Contributing to open-source projects.

-👋 Hi there!
-I'm a Java & Spring Developer with a knack for crafting clean, efficient backend solutions that make complex workflows seamless.
-I specialize in building data-driven applications, focusing on Spring Boot, JPA, and Hibernate to create powerful APIs and intuitive data management systems.

 💡 What I bring to the table: